stoneyrh/gSOAP/gsoap/samples/testmsgr/README.md

 ### `-l max`

-Specifies the max number of randomized element repetitions for `__SEQ` and `__SEL` with min and max indicators, when using option `-r`.
-The default is 3.
+Specifies the max number of randomized element repetitions for `__REPEAT` and `__SELECT` with min and max indicators, when using option `-r`.
+The default is
-The maximum value that can be specified is 18446744073709551615.
+3. The maximum value that can be specified is 18446744073709551615.

 ### `-m max`